 - Villain Protagonist: While Jacket's character is rather ambiguous, the Biker is much more openly psychotic, only wishing to get out of the assassination game because he finds it boring.
 Of course, he's only a villain in the sense that he is bloodthirsty.
 He opposes the Janitors, can spare the workers at Phonehom, and doesn't kill informants needlessly.

-A man wearing a chicken mask who appears to Jacket in the Dream Apartment.
-He wears the same clothes as Jacket.
-He's cold and mysterious, but ultimately tells Jacket the truth.
+A man wearing Jacket's clothing - including his chicken mask - who appears in the Dream Apartment.
+Cold and mysterious, he offers only questions and predictions, though he ultimately tells Jacket the truth.
 Or at least part of it.

 - Color Motif: Yellow, the primary color of Jacket's Iconic Outfit.